Hi, I'm Emily Traynor.

-I'm a freelance illustrator based out of the vibrant city of Pittsburgh, Pennsylvania, and President of Pittsburgh Society of Illustrators.
-My work is inspired by a fascination with folklore, mythology, nature, and interesting characters.
+I'm a designer and illustrator based out of the vibrant city of Pittsburgh, Pennsylvania, and current President of Pittsburgh Society of Illustrators.

-I illustrate for a variety of purposes, including editorials, greeting cards, books, logos, personal commissions, and others.
-Some of my recent clients include Pittsburgh City Paper, "Brain, Child" magazine, STIR Journal, The Link Magazine (Carnegie Mellon University School of Computer Science), and Delaware/Main Line Bride magazine.
+I design and illustrate for a variety of purposes, including magazines, greeting cards, books, logos, personal commissions, and others.
+I've led the creative direction and branding of multiple community programs in Pittsburgh, and some of my illustration clients include Pittsburgh City Paper, "Brain, Child" magazine, The Atlantic, and The Link Magazine (Carnegie Mellon University School of Computer Science).

-I enjoy making art, making music, and most things that are blue.
+I enjoy connecting with people, making music, and most things that are blue.